ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

           Specifies the [secure computing mode (_seccomp_)](https://kubernetes.io/docs/reference/node/seccomp/) to apply to the container.
 This mode is applied by the profile set in the `type` parameter.
 In this case, the `RuntimeDefault` profile represents the default container runtime seccomp profile.

     - `nodeSelector`\
       A selector that makes the pod run only on nodes that have the specified label.
-In this case, the `kubernetes.io/os` label is ensuring that this pod will be executed only on Linux nodes.
+In this case, the `kubernetes.io/os` label is ensuring that this pod is restricted to run only on Linux nodes.

     - `serviceAccountName`\
       The name of the `ServiceAccount` that will be used to run this pod.
 Here is set the `agent-kube-state-metrics` one you declared earlier in this document.

     - `tolerations`\
       Allows the Kube State Metrics agent to run in the server node of your K3s cluster.
-You must allow this pod to tolerate the `NoSchedule` node taint [you configured in that node when you installed it](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#the-k3sserver01-nodes-configyaml-file), otherwise it will not run in the server node and you will not get metrics from it.
+You must allow this pod to tolerate the `NoSchedule` node taint [you configured in that node when you installed it](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#the-k3sserver01-nodes-configyaml-file).
+Otherwise, it will not run in the server node and you will not get metrics from it.

 ## Kube State Metrics Service